 DON'T think buying online means fewer rights

-You've more rights online (or by telephone/catalogue) due to the Distance Selling Rules.
-These mean you have a legal right to send most goods back within a week for a full refund, even if there's no fault.
+You've more rights online (or by telephone/catalogue) due to the Consumer Contracts Regulations.
+These mean you have a legal right to send most goods back within a fortnight for a full refund, even if there's no fault.
 You'll usually need to pay for the return delivery, though.

 DON'T think 'no receipt' means 'no return'